exercism/v3/languages/ruby/exercises/concept/ostruct/.meta/design.md

 ## Learning objectives

-- Understand how to require from stdlib
+- Understand how to require from Standard Library
 - Understand OpenStruct
 - Learn &: block syntax